BC Parks’ legislation outlines its obligations and authorities with respect to the protected places under its responsibility.

-Changes to British Columbia’s protected areas system through legislative amendments continue the ongoing process of designing and implementing a system that protects environmental and cultural values, and provides recreational experiences and economic opportunities to communities.
+Changes to British Columbia’s protected areas system are carried out through legislative amendments.
+These allow BC Parks to manage a system that protects environmental and cultural values, and provides recreational experiences and economic opportunities to communities.

-BC Parks is committed to keeping the public informed about legislative changes to the provincial protected areas system by providing information regarding those changes.
+BC Parks is committed to keeping the public informed about legislative changes to the provincial protected areas system.

 Recent legislative amendments